-So, here we go, let’s slide on down into the sommeliers’ cellar of fine golf selections for the week…
+So, here we go, let’s wander on down into the Sommeliers’ cellar of fine golf plays for the week…

 Pop the Cork on him and Let it Breathe – This is the guy we didn’t mention on the pod but after further review, popped later in the week and is a sneaky good, possibly low owned play.